ThaminduDilshan/APIM-Traffic-Tool/README.md

 5. Configure the `<TOOL_HOME>/config/attack-tool.yaml` file as stated below (Configurations for the attack script).
    - Modify **protocol**,**ip address** and **port** of the host using `api_host` section.
    - Append, modify or remove user agents from the list under `user_agents` section.
    - Set the attack duration in seconds using `attack_duration`.
 (Note: For DOS and DDOS attacks, attack duration is defined per API)
+   - Configure the concurrency using `number_of_processes`.
    - Enter the name of the scenario for `scenario`.
    - Append, modify or remove payloads from the list under `payloads` section.
 These payloads are used in the bodies of **POST**,**PUT** and **PATCH** requests.
    - Set minimum and maximum request scalars under `abnormal_token_usage`.
 These will be used to scale the normal traffic inorder to generate attack traffic for simulating abnormal token usage attack.

+ > It is recommended to add `setenv.sh` script in the `<TOOL_HOME>/resources/add-on` directory to the `<JMETER_HOME>/bin` directory in order to increase the heap size in JMeter if you are simulating DOS or DDOS attacks with heavy concurrency.
 ## Using the Traffic Tool
 To use the traffic tool run the following command with the desired argument in a command line inside the `<TOOL_HOME>/bin` folder.
 To list down available options and their command line arguments, just run the command with the flag `-h`.